tberlok/paicos/docs/source/examples.md

-# Running the examples
+# Running the examples and notebooks

 We provide a number of examples in the subdirectories `examples/` and `ipython-notebooks`.
-These all require some example data which can be downloaded as follows:

-## Downloading the example data files
+## Downloading sample data

-Open a terminal at the root directory of the repo, then run
+This requires some example data which can be downloaded as follows.
+Open a terminal at the root directory of the Paicos repo, then run
 ```
 wget -O data/fof_subhalo_tab_247.hdf5 https://sid.erda.dk/share_redirect/BmILDaDPPz
 wget -O data/snap_247.hdf5 https://sid.erda.dk/share_redirect/G4pUGFJUpq
 ```